harmslab/latticeproteins/docs/_pages/tutorials.rst

     import latticeproteins

-The ``LatticeThermodyanmics`` class creates objects that can calculate lattice protein thermodynamics for any sequences of a specified length.
+The ``LatticeThermodynamics`` class creates objects that can calculate lattice protein thermodynamics for any sequences of a specified length.
 In the example below, we initialize this object for sequences of length
 10. Note that to avoid repeating expensive conformation enumerations,